Alumni Ventures: Taraltec Solutions Pvt Ltd—Anjan Mukherjee, PGP 1989

 Sustainability-driven work often requires long-term commitment.
 What helps you stay grounded during difficult phases?

 A clear sense of purpose.
 Water is fundamental to life, and ensuring its safety is essential.
-Keeping that perspective helps during periods when progress feels slow or obstacles seem repetitive.
+Keeping that perspective helps during periods when progress feels slow or when obstacles seem repetitive.
 It also helps to remember that meaningful change often happens incrementally rather than all at once.

 What advice would you offer to students and alumni interested in building ventures with social or environmental impact?